last-dino/CS50/README.md

 # CS50P
-my solutions for cs50 python class
+my solutions for the cs50 python class